Oportun to Report First Quarter 2023 Financial Results on Monday, May 8, 2023

-/EIN News/ -- SAN CARLOS, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- Oportun (Nasdaq: OPRT), a mission-driven fintech and digital banking platform, will release financial results for its first quarter 2023 on Monday, May 8, 2023, after market close.
+SAN CARLOS, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- Oportun OPRT, a mission-driven fintech and digital banking platform, will release financial results for its first quarter 2023 on Monday, May 8, 2023, after market close.

 Oportun will host a conference call and earnings webcast to discuss results on Monday, May 8, 2023, at 5:00 pm ET / 2:00 pm PT.
 A live webcast of the call will be accessible from Oportun's investor relations website at investor.oportun.com, and a webcast replay of the call will be available for one year.
 The dial-in number for the conference call is 1-866-604-1698 (toll-free) or 1-201-389-0844 (international).
 Participants should call in 10 minutes prior to the scheduled start time.